-- Parentzone Scotland provides information for parents and carers on education in Scotland. - Engaging parents and families a toolkit for practitioners. - Family Learning Framework Advice for Practitioners - The Cost of the School Day Toolkit, updated 2021 outlines the process, information, resources and practice to tackle barriers created by costs associated with school. - About Community Learning and Development (CLD) links to further information about CLD, including youth work, community-based adult learning, family learning and community development. - Community Learning and Development Planning 2021 2024 link to all 32 local authority CLD plans, developed with learners and communities. - Parental engagement | EEF (educationendowmentfoundation.org.uk)
+- Support for community learning and development (CLD) information and links to partner organisations who provide a range of resources and opportunities to support the mental Health and wellbeing of the education workforce, including support for recovery from COVID-19. - Parentzone Scotland provides information for parents and carers on education in Scotland. - Engaging parents and families a toolkit for practitioners. - Family Learning Framework Advice for Practitioners - The Cost of the School Day Toolkit, updated 2021 outlines the process, information, resources and practice to tackle barriers created by costs associated with school. - About Community Learning and Development (CLD) links to further information about CLD, including youth work, community-based adult learning, family learning and community development. - Community Learning and Development Planning 2021 2024 link to all 32 local authority CLD plans, developed with learners and communities. - Parental engagement | EEF (educationendowmentfoundation.org.uk)

-- SIMD (Scottish Index of Multiple Deprivation) link to SIMD interactive tool - Career Education Standards 3-18: Learning Resource 7 Ensuring Equality of Opportunities - YS CostofLiving report 2022.pdf (squarespace.com) survey results from the views of young people about how the current cost of living crisis is affecting them. - Early Years Toolkit | EEF (educationendowmentfoundation.org.uk)
+- SIMD (Scottish Index of Multiple Deprivation) link to SIMD interactive tool - Career Education Standards 3-18: Learning Resource 7 Ensuring Equality of Opportunities

 - Supporting parents to further engage in their children's development Continued Professional Learning (CPL) Modules - this online CPL module developed by the University of the West of Scotland, is now live from the Scottish Government website.
 Links to this course and the wider package of CPL modules is also provided via the Twitter page, the Care Inspectorate Hubs Directory of CPL, the Scottish Social Services Council (SSSC) website, and the Early Learning and Childcare (ELC) Knowledge Hubs. - Domestic abuse information for educators emerging evidence suggests that the COVID-19 pandemic has resulted in those experiencing domestic abuse being at increased risk.
 New resources created by staff from the Inclusion team and the IGBE team, in partnership with Scottish Women's Aid, have been published to help education staff understand the role they can play in tackling domestic abuse.
-The resources outline the nature of domestic abuse, the indicators and impact on children and young people, and how to respond to potential cases of domestic abuse. - A Fairer Start Local: Learning from rapid discovery projects (nesta.org.uk) an approach to closing gaps through local partnerships. - Listening Fund Corra The toolkit shares resources and activities used by four Listening Fund Partners: Access to Industry, The Moira Anderson Foundation, The Junction, and Girvan Youth Trust.
-It has been curated collaboratively with staff members and in consultation with children and young people to create a reference that advocates listening as a core mechanism and way of being for engagement with children and young people.
+The resources outline the nature of domestic abuse, the indicators and impact on children and young people, and how to respond to potential cases of domestic abuse. - A Fairer Start Local: Learning from rapid discovery projects (nesta.org.uk) - · Lost-in-translation-final-final.pdf (youthlinkscotland.org)